hemil13/GrooveHive/README.md

 <!--- ## Donate

-If you like InnerTune, you're welcome to send a donation.
+If you like GrooveHive, you're welcome to send a donation.
 Donations will support the development, including bug fixes and new features.

 <a href="https://liberapay.com/zionhuang"><img src="https://raw.githubusercontent.com/Malopieds/InnerTune/dev/assets/liberapay.png" alt="Liberapay" height="60" ></a>